Chapter 4: Construction Details, Section16: Temporary Facilities

 - Intermittent inspection during placement of temporary facilities.

-- Benchmark inspection to ensure temporary facilities are properly maintained.
+- Benchmark inspection to assure temporary facilities are properly maintained.

-- Benchmark inspection to ensure the proper disposal of temporary facilities when they are no longer needed.
+- Benchmark inspection to check that the proper disposal of temporary facilities when they are no longer needed.

 While specific levels of quality control sampling and testing for temporary facilities are not included in Section 16, “Temporary Facilities,” of the Standard Specifications, the contractor is responsible for providing quality control under Sections 5-1.01, “General,” and 6-2.02, “Quality Control,” of the Standard Specifications.